Click on any of the following links for information:

 Campus Recreation

-Campus Recreation educates, connects, and inspires people for lifelong activity and well-being.
-They offer a variety of ways to be physically active and improve your well-being.
-Most students pay a Recreation Center fee in their tuition that covers the costs of these opportunities.
+Campus Recreation educates, connects, and inspires people to lifelong activity and wellbeing.
+They offer a variety of ways to be physically active and improve your wellbeing.
+Students pay a Recreation Center fee in their tuition that covers the costs of these opportunities.
 Over a dozen intramural sports are offered every semester, ranging from basketball, flag football, and volleyball to tennis, cricket, pickleball, and table tennis.
 Club sports are organized by students who practice and compete against other universities on regional and national levels.
 With over 20 different group fitness sessions offered weekly, you can find ways to stay active with Zumba, yoga, cycling, strength training, and more.
-Outdoor adventure opportunities are also offered, such as trips around the region to hike, bike, kayak, rock climb, and much more.
+Outdoor adventure opportunities are also offered, such as trips to hike, bike, kayak, rock climb, and much more.
 In addition to these programs, students can come to the Morris Recreation Center (MRC) to play basketball, volleyball, racquetball, and other sports.
 The MRC also includes weight and cardio rooms, an activity room, an outdoor leisure pool, and an indoor rock wall.
 Check out all these options and more on the Campus Recreation website: https://tamuc.edu/CampusRec or by calling 903-468-3181.

 Intercultural Engagement & Leadership